nvdg2/CSA4-mail/README.md

 nameserver 192.168.0.16
 ```

-Copy `env.sampel` to `.env` and change the variables according to your needs. `PKI_DOMAIN_NAME` is the same as before, `DOMAIN` is the domain which Apache should serve.
+Copy `env.sample` to `.env` and change the variables according to your needs. `PKI_DOMAIN_NAME` is the same as before, `DOMAIN` is the domain which Apache should serve.
 The other variables are the credentials of the MySQL container.
 After that, run `docker compose up -d` to start the Nginx, Step-cli, Wordpress & MySQL containers.

 ### 6.3.
 IIS